dotnet/csharpstandard/standard/expressions.md

 }
 ```

-This can be translated to a delegate instantiation that references a compiler generated static method in which the code of the anonymous function is placed:
+This can be translated to a delegate instantiation that references a compiler-generated static method in which the code of the anonymous function is placed:

 <!-- Example: {template:"standalone-lib", name:"AnonFunctionImplementationExample2"} -->
 ```csharp